 From this point, how your auto accident claim proceeds will depend on the details of your case, how the incident occurred, whether any laws were broken, whether anyone was grossly negligent, and whether or not there were any extenuating circumstances like weather or road construction.
 Typically, however, if you are not the at-fault driver, then you will quickly hear from the auto insurance company of the at-fault driver, and they will offer you a fast settlement.
 You may be tempted to accept this settlement offer, especially if you’ve never dealt with an auto insurance claim before.
 This is because those who don’t have experience with such situations are not expecting to be taken advantage of.
 Yet, this is exactly what the auto insurance company will do.
 They will try to get you to settle your claim for a low amount or they will deny your claim.
 They will expect you to believe what they say about the value or validity of your claim, without looking into it any further.
 This is a mistake.

 What you should do instead is let the insurance company know, when they contact you, that you are not prepared to give a statement and intend to speak with an attorney before discussing settlement.
-Then, call the Michael Jeffcoat Firm to discuss your options, and let us handle the insurance claim negotiations on your behalf.
+Then, call The Jeffcoat Firm to discuss your options, and let us handle the insurance claim negotiations on your behalf.
 In many cases, the insurance company only takes you seriously when they are approached by your experienced South Carolina car accident lawyer.
 We understand the process, how to gather evidence and prove liability and damages, and we’ll make sure you aren’t taken advantage of.
 In most cases, your claim will never see a courtroom, because both sides benefit from avoiding this costly outcome.
 Yet, it is important to file your claim quickly, so that you don’t lose the right to take it to court if necessary.
 You have three years to do so, according to South Carolina’s statute of limitations on auto accident injuries and property damages.
 Your attorney will ensure that you act within this timeframe.